mysqlshow

 Option-File Handling".

-o --no-defaults Do not read any option files.
-If program startup
+Do not read any option files.
+If program startup fails due to

-fails due to reading unknown options from an option file,
+reading unknown options from an option file, --no-defaults can be

 The exception is that the .mylogin.cnf file is read in all cases,